 - Heat the olive oil over medium heat in the skillet used to cook the sausage.

 - Add the fennel, onion and green pepper and cook stirring often for 5-6 minutes or until softened then add the sausage back in, add the fresh garlic and heat it through.

 - Add the tomatoes and hot chili paste or crushed red pepper flakes.

 - Bring the purgatory sauce to a good simmer and cook for 10-12 minutes or until thickened and slightly reduced.

 - Stir in half the parsley and season to taste with salt and black pepper.

 - Make four wells in the purgatory sauce combination.

-- Break each egg into a small bowl before adding it to the skillet to ensure there are no shells or you wish to remove the chalaza.
+- Crack the eggs one-by-one into a small bowl before adding it to the skillet to ensure there are no shells or you wish to remove the chalaza.

 - Place in the oven and bake until the whites are cooked, the yolks are still runny or the eggs are cooked the way you like.